laminas/laminas-code/UPGRADE.md

 var_dump($methodGenerator->getParameters()[0]->getType());
 ```

 In version 2.x, this code produces `"string"`, in version 3.x it returns `null`.
+If you
+need to rely on the types in the annotations, please use
+`Zend\Code\Reflection\ParameterReflection#detectType()` instead, and build a
+`MethodGenerator` instance manually.

+This change is required: since signatures in PHP 7 include scalar type hints.
+That also means that reflecting scalar type hints from DocBlocks into the
+signature of a generated method may lead to fatal errors (due to signature
+mismatch) at runtime.

 ### Type strings are validated